Fuengirola – Costa del Sol’s Relaxed Seaside Town for Families, Food and Coastal Living

 For families, the flat layout and walkable streets make daily life easy.
 For couples, the coastline and dining scene create a relaxed atmosphere.
 And for longer-term visitors, the balance between local life and tourism often makes Fuengirola feel surprisingly comfortable after only a few days.

-Top Tours in Costa del Sol
+Explore Costa del Sol From Fuengirola

 Plan Your Fuengirola Experience